kumarmohit24011/toDoNote/blueprint.md

 ## Overview

 ToDoNote is a simple and beautiful To-Do list application for Flutter.
 It helps users organize their tasks, set due dates, and receive notifications.
-The app features a modern, clean UI with both light and dark themes.
+The app features a modern, clean UI with both light and dark themes, and leverages Firebase for cloud storage and real-time data synchronization.

 ## Design & Features